Planetary nebula: Central stars

 The central stars of planetary nebulae are very hot.
 Only when a star has exhausted most of its nuclear fuel can it collapse to a small size.
 Planetary nebulae are understood as a final stage of stellar evolution.
 Spectroscopic observations show that all planetary nebulae are expanding.
 This led to the idea that planetary nebulae were caused by a star's outer layers being thrown into space at the end of its life.

 Modern observations

 Towards the end of the 20th century, technological improvements helped to further the study of planetary nebulae.
 Space telescopes allowed astronomers to study light wavelengths outside those that the Earth's atmosphere transmits.
+The first UV observations of PNe (IC 2149) were performed from space, with the Orion 2 Space Observatory (see Orion 1 and Orion 2 Space Observatories) on board the Soyuz 13 spacecraft in December 1973, two photon emission from nebulae was detected for the first time.

 Infrared and ultraviolet studies of planetary nebulae allowed much more accurate determinations of nebular temperatures, densities and elemental abundances.
 Charge-coupled device technology allowed much fainter spectral lines to be measured accurately than had previously been possible.
 The Hubble Space Telescope also showed that while many nebulae appear to have simple and regular structures when observed from the ground, the very high optical resolution achievable by telescopes above the Earth's atmosphere reveals extremely complex structures.

 Under the Morgan-Keenan spectral classification scheme, planetary nebulae are classified as Type-P, although this notation is seldom used in practice.